Sinfinka/goit-react-hw-08/README.md

 - Adding new contacts with name and phone number.
 - Viewing a list of all contacts with the ability to edit and delete them.
 - Editing existing contacts with the ability to change the name and phone number.
 (Saving upon pressing the Enter key, exiting the contact editing mode upon pressing the Esc key)
-- Searching for contacts by name with automatic search results update.
+Search for contacts by name as well as by phone number with automatic updating of search results.
 - Deleting contacts with confirmation in a modal window.